IvanKelber/SafetyPin/README.md

 1) Run receive_client.py on the server with appropriate IP address and port number
 2) Install the app apk in your phone
-3) Open the installed mobile app and connect to the server
+3) Open the installed mobile app and enter the server address and port number

 Running the app for new osm data -